It was Ed, my son-in-law, who came accusing.

 Given that Ed claims I stopped listening, shouldn’t I be grateful if he now does his best?

-He has authority, she defers.
+He has authority, Audrey defers.

 Her efforts to placate are not what Ed helps Audrey to recognise, or to see she may be repeating my own early behaviour with Darren, of conceding for peace rather than opting to fight.
 And, unlike me, efficient Audrey doesn’t even get the domain of children to rule over.

-He is right, I am quick to defend myself but why should I not contest his knowingness if it confines my daughter?
+He is right, I am quick to defend myself, but why should I not contest his knowingness if it confines my daughter?

-Before the divorce, long before she could possibly join in talk of what might be going on, Audrey in utero swam in me – and, like everyone, is in more than she can hope to capture.
+Before the divorce, long before she could possibly join in talk of what might be going on, Audrey swam in me – and, like everyone, is in more than she can hope to capture.

 Yet Ed feels entitled to coherence.